 An easy way to think about how you should chop your vegetables is to think “Would I be able to eat to get all the flavors of the stuffing in one forkful?”.
 AKA you really want to make sure the vegetables are chopped into bite-size pieces.

-Unlike your basic vegan stuffing, this stuffing is made without onions or celery.
-This recipe calls for thinly sliced brussel sprouts, diced mushrooms, diced carrots, and diced leeks for a more unique vegetable mix!
+Unlike a traditional vegan stuffing, this recipe is made with no onions or celery.
+Instead it calls for thinly sliced brussels sprouts, diced mushrooms, diced carrots, and diced leeks for a more unique & non-traditional vegetarian stuffing.

 Once the vegetables are sliced and diced, add vegan butter to a cast-iron skillet.
 Cook the mushrooms in the butter for about 2-3 minutes.
 Then, add in the rest of the vegetables, salt, pepper, and garlic powder.
 Cook until the vegetables are soft and beginning to brown.
 At the end of the cooking time, mix in your fresh herbs like thyme and sage!